On singular Lagrangian fibrations and applications to symplectic embeddings I: Constructing Singular Lagrangian Fibrations

 If $|p| = 0$, then the unique orbit is given by rotating the coordinates $(q_1, q_2)$ with fixed $|q|$.
 If $|p| \neq 0$, we may use the $S^1$-action to set $p_1 = 0$, and the values of $q_1$ and $q_2$ are then uniquely determined by:

 Thus, the orbit is uniquely specified in all cases.

 This concludes the proof. \end{proof}

 In this case, we do not immediately get a foliation by simple closed curves of $f(P_L \cap \mu^{-1}(\lambda))$, but since it is simply connected, we can obtain one.
-By the last part of the proof of Proposition \ref{generalmeth2}, we know that the singular fibres of our Lagrangian torus fibration are determined by the cases where $f^{-1}(p) \cap \mu^{-1}(\lambda) \ncong S^1$.
+By the last part of the proof of Proposition \ref{generalmeth2}, we know that the singular fibers of our Lagrangian torus fibration are determined by the cases where $f^{-1}(p) \cap \mu^{-1}(\lambda) \ncong S^1$.
 The set of fixed points of the circle action related to $\mu$ only retracts when $p_1 = p_2 = q_1 = q_2 = 0$, and by the defining equations, this implies that $\mu = t_1 = t_2 = 0$.
 We can choose a foliation of $f(P_L \cap \mu^{-1}(0))$ given by simple closed curves that retract to a point different from $(0,0)$.

 Now we are going to obtain the shape of the base diagram as in \cite[Section 2]{achigandrango2024singular}.
-For this, note that the boundary of the base diagram does not change by changing the foliation; in fact, it is given by the limit when $\{|p|=1\} \cup \{|q|=1\}$.
+For this, note that the boundary of the base diagram does not change by changing the foliation; in fact, it is given by the limit when \(\{|p|=1\}\cup\{|q|=1\}\).
+In the \((t_1,t_2)\)-plane, these two boundary components are the two parabolic arcs shown in Figure~\ref{fig:lagbid_parabolic_region}.

 We now compute, for the boundary components \( \{|p| = 1\} \cup \{|q| = 1\} \), the symplectic area \( \mathcal{A}(\mu) \) of a disk inside \( P_L \) whose boundary lies in the limit Lagrangian projecting to the union of the curves defined by equations~\eqref{eq: par+} (for \( |p| = 1 \)) and~\eqref{eq: par-} (for \( |q| = 1 \)).
 These two curves join to form a closed, piecewise-smooth curve \( \gamma_\mu \).